aforensics/HiddenVM/README.md

 No. HiddenVM is just an innovative and unexpected use of Tails that no one previously thought was possible.

 Our project actually pays the highest compliment to Tails.
 We're promoting Tails as an entire new platform and ecosystem for aforensic computing, in a much wider way than before.
-We trust and humbly rely on Tails, Debian, Tor and Linux as upstream projects, and we feel an extreme sense of responsibility around what we're doing.
+We trust and humbly rely on Tails, Tor, Debian and Linux as upstream projects, and we feel an extreme sense of responsibility around what we're doing.

 We take user privacy, security, and anonymity very seriously and will implement updates to improve the default safety for HiddenVM users over time.
 For now, we invite you to inspect our code and offer suggestions and contributions that improve security without removing functionality or features.